 How to Paint Black Furniture White: Can I Paint Dark Wood Furniture White?

 You can paint any color of furniture white, even dark pieces.
 Just know that black or dark furniture will take a coat or two more but you will get full coverage easily by using the process above.

 What About Painting White Furniture with a Distressed Look?

 You can easily get a distressed look by using white latex paint and sanding.
 The best latex paint for distressing is the Sherwin Williams ProClassic that I mention above.
 When it distresses, the paint sands off without peeling so you can easily control how much is distressed.
 Just paint the piece as normal and using a sander or sandpaper to scuff edges for a distressed look.

-What Kind of Paint Is Best for Furniture?
+What Kind of Paint Do You Use on Wood Furniture?